Presentation of the programmes

 SFVE-A

-The SFVE-A program is intended for researchers in France or Sweden who wish to establish or deepen a scientific or an academic collaboration between both countries.
-Depending on the researcher and his/her project, the program can take various forms.
-For researchers with a PHD, it can be a short or long visit, or a scientific workshop in order to prepare large-scale projects (bilateral, regional or European).
-Concerning PHD students, it must be a double degree PHD between a French and a Swedish institution or an application for the “European doctorate” label.
+The SFVE-A programme is intended for researchers in France or Sweden who wish to establish or deepen a scientific or an academic collaboration between both countries.
+Depending on the researcher and their project, the programme can take various forms.
+For researchers with a PhD, it can be a short or long visit, or a scientific workshop in order to prepare large-scale projects (bilateral, regional or European).
+Concerning PhD students, it must be a double degree PHD between a French and a Swedish institution or an application for the “European doctorate” label.

 For researchers established in Sweden